SEN & Disability

 The school is committed to “Quality First Teaching” and ensuring that lessons meet the need of all pupils.
 Our teachers are trained to differentiate lessons and break down any barriers to learning that may be causing difficulties for the child.
 Teachers use a variety of different approaches including visual, aural and kinaesthetic methods.
 Lessons are rigorously planned to encourage all types of learners to participate and reach their potential.
 Teachers and teaching assistants work with children with SEND regularly each week.
 As well as encouraging all learners to work independently and take responsibility for their learning.

 We currently employ two Higher Level Teaching Assistants (HLTAs) who support in class, lead interventions and work with individual pupils.
 Each class teacher is supported every morning when the learning focus is Literacy and Maths by a teaching assistant.
-In addition in the afternoon some teaching assistants run interventions on Literacy and Maths and support in classes.
+In addition in the afternoon some teaching assistants run interventions in English and Maths and support in classes.

 Pupils will be supported in achieving the outcomes on their Action Plan by their teacher, teaching assistant, special resources and other additional adults.
 Support from outside the school may be requested if necessary.
 Each term progress towards the outcomes will be reviewed at a meeting with the SENCO, parents, pupil and teacher.
 New outcomes will be agreed together when necessary.

 The school has a range of intervention strategies available to support children who are falling behind age appropriate expectations.
-These can include the organization of teaching staff, teaching assistants, resources and evidence-based interventions.
+These can include the organisation of teaching staff, teaching assistants, resources and evidence-based interventions.